lanbaoshen/blog/docs/automated/accessibility-conflict.md

 ???
 Quote

-    # Implement FocusParkingView
+    **Implement FocusParkingView**

-    You either can implement your own FocusParkingView or copy the class from the car-ui-library to your project.
+    You either can implement your own `FocusParkingView` or copy the class from the car-ui-library to your project.

-    To implement FocusParkingView:
+    To implement `FocusParkingView`:

-    Hard code the accessibility class name so that the RotaryService can recognize it:
+    Hard code the accessibility class name so that the `RotaryService` can recognize it:

     ```java
     @Override